Isaac Pitman: Personal life

 Isaac Pitman was fervently Swedenborgian.
 Not only did he read The Writings of Emanuel Swedenborg daily, he also devoted much time and energy to educating the world about them.
 He published and distributed books and tracts by and about Swedenborg.
 Among the authors he encouraged was Thomas Child.

 Pitman was active in the local New Church congregation in Bath while living on Royal Crescent.
 He was one of the founding members, when this congregation was formed in 1841.
 He served as president of this society from 1887 to his death in 1897.
 His contribution to this church was honoured by the congregation with a stained glass window depicting the golden cherub in the temple of wisdom described in Swedenborg's True Christian Religion No. 508.
 The window was dedicated on 5 September 1909.

 His memorial plaque on the north wall of Bath Abbey reads, "His aims were steadfast, his mind original, his work prodigious, the achievement world-wide.
 His life was ordered in service to God and duty to man."

 Pitman was the grandfather of James Pitman, who developed the Initial Teaching Alphabet.
 His grand-daughter, Honor Isabel Salmon (b.1912, née Pitman) was killed while piloting an Airspeed Oxford for the Air Transport Auxiliary in 1943.

 His great-grandson John Hugh Pitman was appointed an OBE in 2010 for services to vocational training.

 Vegetarianism

-In 1837, Pitman discontinued the use of all alcoholic beverages and became a vegetarian, both lifelong practices.
+In 1837, at the age of 34, Pitman discontinued the use of all alcoholic beverages and became a vegetarian, both lifelong practices.
 He also did not smoke.

 Pitman advocated a simple vegetarian diet.
 He was Vice-President of the Vegetarian Society.
 In an 1879 letter to The Times (London), he attributed his excellent health and his ability to work long hours to his vegetarian diet and abstinence from alcohol.
-His brother Benjamin noted that Pitman "became a vegetarian, not for religious, but humanitarian and physiological reasons".
+He commented that "I attribute my health and power of endurance to abstinence from flesh meat and alcoholic drinks.
+I can come to no other conclusion when I see the effect of such extended hours of labour on other men who eat meat and drink wine or beer".
+His brother Benjamin noted that Pitman "became a vegetarian, not for religious, but humanitarian and physiological reasons."

 The Pitman Vegetarian Hotel was named after Pitman.